Mario675/Minecraft_Quick_Homes/README.md

 2. Use Shortcut Alt+1-9
 3. Use Alt+C to craft.
 4. Use Alt+e to open Ender Chest.
+5. Use Alt+t To open Trash
-5. Bask in the glory of amazement.
+6. Bask in the glory of amazement.

-6. When you want to close script, go to your taskbar tray, right click the green icon with an H, and click exit app.
+7. When you want to close script, go to your taskbar tray, right click the green icon with an H, and click exit app.
-7. or exit app by Alt+x
+8. or exit app by Alt+x

 - Please be sure that you have saved your changes when editing your .ini config file.